dbuenzli/cell-contacts/PAPER.md

 target cells a T cell contacted with, regardless of the number of times it contacted or whether this was a stable or transient contact.

-# Mean Speed during transient contacts
+# Mean speed during and outside contacts

-For each sequences of touches that make up transient contact we compute the speed of the cell between two consecutive touch and define the mean of these speeds to be the *mean speed during transient contacts*.
+For each sequences of frames in which a T cell has a transient contact we compute the speed of the T cell between two consecutive frames and define the mean of these speeds to be the *mean speed during transient contacts* of the T cell.

+If any, for the sequences of frames that make up the stable contact we compute the speed of the T cell between two consecutive frames and define the mean of these speeds to be the *mean speed during stable contacts* of the T cell.

+For all the sequences of frames in which the T cell makes no stable or transient contacts we compute the speed of the T cell between two consecutive frames and define the mean of these speeds to be the *mean speed during no contact* of the T cell.

 # Stable contact distances